dwaugh-max/projectimages/HTMLs/knowledge_archive.md

                 postQs.forEach((q, i) => { rationales.push({ question: q, answer: user.state.ans['post_' + i] }); });
                 if (rationales.length === 0) rationales.push({ question: "General Performance", answer: "Student provided no specific text rationales." });

                 const fullPrompt = `You are a professional history educator evaluating a student's performance in a ${window.DATA.metadata.title} simulation.
+Speak directly to the student in the SECOND PERSON (using "You").
 Student Rationales: ${JSON.stringify(rationales)}
 Evaluate on: 1.
 Historical Reasoning, 2.
 Perspective-Taking, 3.
 Strategic Thinking.
-Provide a concise assessment (150 words).
-Format with markdown.`;
+Provide a concise assessment (150 words) using markdown.
+At the end of your analysis, generate TWO specific, open-ended follow-up questions to challenge the student further.`;

                 const TARGET_URL = 'https://nextjs-basic-lemon-one.vercel.app/api/chat';
                 let res;